andreidevo/Bringex/README.md

 - 🔭 Finish my portfolio proj with opensource code for show
 - 🌱 Develop app with 50.000 downloads (19.000 already exist)
-- 👯 Have independent income
+- ⚡️ Working in Yangex or FAANG
-- 🤔 oddly enough I want to know better English
+- 🤔 Oddly enough I want to know better English and Spanish
-- ⚡️ And I want to travel around the world!
+- 👯 Have independent income and travel around the world!